 Boil 4 cups of the herb (chopped up) with 4 cups of boiling water.
 Let it simmer for twenty minutes.
 Add lime or lemon for taste and drink.
 It’s great chilled, as well!

-In addition to Bacopa, you can try our ZENTones, rooted in the science of binuaral beat stimulation, for improved memory and focus.
-These are sounds that require headphones to work.
-They are, again, a natural approach to improving memory and focus.
+In addition to Bacopa, you can try our ZENTones, rooted in the science of sound sequencing and binaural beat stimulation, for improved memory and focus.
+We also have ZENTone programs for better sleep, reduced stress and reduce anxiety.
+These are sound programs that require headphones to work.
+IF you’re headphones or Airpods are uncomfortable to listen with after a while, I recommend trying one of our ZENBands! ( We ship everywhere AND offer free shipping, of course.)
+ZENTones are, again, a natural approach to improving memory and focus.
 Check out this blog I wrote on how I use binaural stimulation to improve memory and focus.
-They’ve significantly helped me, which is why I am sharing them with you.
+They’ve significantly helped me, which is why I am sharing them with you!
+For a video explanation on the SCIENCE behind ZENTones, you can watch my Instagram video here:

 As always, if you try the ZENTones or Bacopa, let me know what you think.
 I love getting your feedback!